 Nearly a million birds, including Northern Pintail, dowitchers, and widgeons utilize the refuge during migration.
 Snow geese can be seen in the tens of thousands!
 Spring and fall are the best times to see massive flocks of migratory birds, but Montezuma is not just a stopover for passing shorebirds and waterfowl.
 Cerulean Warblers, Virginia Rails, and Sandhill Cranes all use the refuge as breeding habitat.

 Though the wildlife refuge system operates under the auspices that “wildlife comes first,” the area is still full of opportunities to enjoy and view the abundant wildlife.
 Perhaps the most popular activity is the “Wildlife Drive” which encircles many of the ponds and pools.
-The 3.5-mile drive features a local radio station as well as “guide by cell” information points that describes the nature of the refugee, numerous ponds, and the many species of birds that visit the wetland.
+The 3.5-mile drive features a local radio station as well as “guide by cell” information points that describe the nature of the refugee, numerous ponds, and the many species of birds that visit the wetland.
 There are also observation towers, several miles of hiking trails along the Esker Brook Trail system (located just to the west of route 89), and a short walk near the refuge’s headquarters and visitor center.